 Whilst new interpreters and translators will gain the most from this introductory course, advanced interpreters and translators are also invited.

-This training is offered free of charge for Interpreters and Translators that work in health settings.
-If you do not work in health settings and you are interested in this training, please contact us for availability.
+This training is offered free of charge for interpreters and translators that work in health settings.

 This full-day face-to-face workshop will include discussion, case studies and interactive group work.